wokwi/wokwi-vscode-micropython/README.md

-# MicroPython in Wokwi for VS Code
+# MicroPython Simulation in Wokwi for VS Code

 Example project for running MicroPython on [Wokwi for VS Code](https://marketplace.visualstudio.com/items?itemName=Wokwi.wokwi-vscode).